quantummasterbarcelonacode/QuantumCommunicationsAndCryptography/en/content/chapter3/section1.md

 key, of length $N$, is denoted by $\vec k$, which is a string of
 $N$ bits $k_i$, with $i=1,\ldots,N$.
-In order to send a message of length $M\leq N$ to Bob, denoted by $\vec m$, Alice can perform the sum modulo 2 of her message bits with $M$ secret key bits and send the resulting $M$-bit string through the channel.
+In order to send a message of length $M\leq N$ to Bob, denoted by $\vec m$, Alice can perform a sum modulo 2 of her message bits with $M$ secret key bits and send the resulting $M$-bit string through the channel.
 More precisely, with this operation Alice computes the boolean XOR (The boolean XOR, denoted by $\oplus$, is the